-Dan Awrey joined Cornell Law School as a Professor of Law in July 2019.
-Dan's teaching and research interests reside in the area of financial regulation and, more specifically, the regulation of banks, investment funds, derivatives markets, and financial market infrastructure.
-Dan has undertaken research and provided advice at the request of organizations including the Bank for International Settlements, HM Treasury, UK Financial Conduct Authority, Commonwealth Secretariat, and European Securities and Markets Authority.
-He is also a founding co-managing editor of the Journal of Financial Regulation published by Oxford University Press.
+Dan Awrey is a Professor of Law at Cornell Law School.
+Dan’s teaching and research interests reside in the area of financial regulation and, more specifically, the regulation of banks, investment funds, derivatives markets, payment systems, and financial market infrastructure.
+Dan has undertaken research and provided advice at the request of organizations including the Bank for International Settlements, U.S. Treasury Department, Federal Reserve Board, the President’s Working Group on Financial Markets, HM Treasury, UK Financial Conduct Authority, Commonwealth Secretariat, and European Securities and Markets Authority.
+His research has been featured in publications including the Yale Law Journal, New York University Law Review, Georgetown Law Journal, Cornell Law Review, Harvard Business Law Review, and the Journal of Comparative Economics.
+Dan is a co-author of one of the leading textbooks on financial regulation, Principles of Financial Regulation, published by Oxford University Press.
+He is also a founding co-managing editor of the Journal of Financial Regulation.

 B.A., Queens University, 1998